GaganTut/SortingAlgorithms/README.md

 ### PseudoCode
 flag = true;

-for loop through collection
+for loop through collection;
-if collection value > following collection value first value = second value second value = first value flag = false
+if collection value > following collection value;
+  first value = second value;
+  second value = first value;
+  flag = false;

-if flag is false
+if flag is false;
-  recursively rerun function to loop more
+  recursively rerun function to loop more;

-return collection
+return collection;

 ### Best Case Scenario
 The best case scenario for this loop is if the values are already in order